fralau/mkdocs-macros-plugin/webdoc/docs/troubleshooting.md

     {{ context() | pretty }}

-Help! mkdocs-macros is eating pieces of my documentation!
+Help! mkdocs-macros is breaking down or eating pieces of my documentation!
 ------------------------------------------------

+!!!
+Note
+    In principle, anything that looks like an unknown variable (e.g. `{{ foo }}`) will be preserved.
+    But in some cases there could be a broken page or  **an empty string where you expected one**.

-The problem is that mkdocs-macros is believing that statements of the form `\{\{ .... }}` or `{% ... %}`
-in your pages, which you want to appear in the HTML output, are intended for it.
+A likely cause to the problem is that mkdocs-macros is believing that statements of the form `\{\{ .... }}` or `{% ... %}` in your pages, which you want to appear in the HTML output or be processed by another plugin, are intended for it.

 ![dog eating ice-cream, credit: https://unsplash.com/photos/OYUzC-h1glg](dog-eating.jpg)

-This result is usually **an empty string where you expected one**.

 For the solutions to that problem, see
 [how to prevent interpretation of Jinja-like statements](../advanced/#how-to-prevent-interpretation-of-jinja-like-statements).